bhardwajvarun/TwitterSearchDemo/README.md

 # TwitterSearch

-To install user
+To install use
   npm install

- To run code user
+ To run code use
   npm run start